TreyCustodio/War-And-Keys/README.md

 4. Survive as long as you can!

 ##  Credits
-Designed entirely with Pygame
+Designed entirely with Pygame<br>
-Font ripped from Fire Emblem GBA
+Font ripped from Fire Emblem GBA<br>
-All sprites and art by Colin Bridges
+All sprites and art by Colin Bridges<br>